MCP Tools Reference

 |---|---|---|

-| trw_build_check | Run pytest + mypy, verify coverage thresholds. | After implementation |
+| trw_build_check | Record pytest, mypy, and coverage results for delivery gates. | After implementation |

 | trw_review | Independent code review with rubric scoring. | Before committing changes |